ovn-org/ovn/Documentation/tutorials/ovn-openstack.rst

 * Adding more than one hypervisor ("compute node", in OpenStack parlance).
-OVN connects compute nodes by tunneling packets with the STT or Geneve protocols.
+OVN connects compute nodes by tunneling packets with the Geneve protocol.
 OVN scales to 1000 compute nodes or more, but two compute nodes demonstrate the principle.
 All of the tools and techniques we demonstrated also work with multiple compute nodes.